 ‘Not knowing what the future will bring means you have to flourish in the now’

-MS (Multiple Sclerosis) is a condition of the central nervous system, not a disease.
+MS (Multiple Sclerosis) is a condition of the central nervous system.
 It is the most common disabling neurological disorder among young adults and affects around 100,000 people in the UK.
 MS is most often diagnosed in people between the ages of 20 and 40.
 Women are around two to three times as likely as men to develop MS. Once diagnosed MS stays with the person for life but treatments and specialist care can help to manage symptoms well.